How Ronnie Montrose Stepped Into the Spotlight on ‘Montrose’

-In November of 1973, Montrose released their self-titled debut album, which overcame a slow sales start to become one of the more influential and beloved albums in hard rock history.
+Montrose released their self-titled debut album in November 1973, overcoming a slow sales start to become one of the more influential and beloved albums in hard-rock history.

 The band was named after guitarist Ronnie Montrose, who had previously played on albums by Van Morrison and the Edgar Winter Group.
 It also marked the recorded debut of singer Sammy Hagar, who would go on to worldwide fame as a solo act and singer for Van Halen.